Meteorite impacts in West Africa and Central Europe!

 Parking for the Night, at the edge of the crater!

-On our way through Bavaria we had of to explore this exciting site course.
+On our way through Bavaria, we had to explore this exciting site.
 First we arrived at Oettingen in the north of the Nördlinger Ries and went into town the next morning to find the information centre closed on Sunday.
 After a short stroll through Oettingen we left and drove through the crater to Nördlingen, where a museum about the Ries was open.

 Empty Oettingen on a Sunday